 - Overall health decline

 When a cat is bonded and then separated, they may never make a similar bond again.
 This is why so many shelters adopt out cats as pairs if they are bonded.
-It is better to wait for the perfect home than to break up a pair.
+Waiting for the perfect home is better than breaking up a pair.

 What Happens When One Of The Bonded Cats Dies?